Introduction

 Tip # 15.
 Black and white winter landscape photography

-In winter landscapes most of the time there is already less colour present.
-So why not turn your pictures to black and white in post-processing to create minimalistic landscapes.
+In winter landscapes, there is usually less colour present.
+So why not turn your pictures to black and white in post-processing to create minimalistic landscapes?

 Additional reading material can be found in my blog on fine-art-landscape-photography as well as in minimalism-in-landscape-photography